aragaer/pa-scheduler/README.md

 Controlled by sending JSON commands to standard input

-## Command-line arguments

-- --saved <path> - path to a saved state dump

 ## Command format

 Each command is a single-line JSON (no newlines must be within messages) ending with a newline.
 Each command must have the mandatory `command` field which determines which command to perform: